-The Company's investments include equity investments in private companies and partnerships, investments in registered mutual funds and warrants of public and private companies.
-Equity investments in private companies are accounted for at fair value, as required by accounting guidance or if the fair value option was elected, or at cost.
-Investments in partnerships are accounted for under the equity method, which is generally the net asset value, or at cost.
+The Company's investments include equity investments in private companies and partnerships and investments in registered mutual funds.
+Equity investments in private companies are accounted for at fair value, as required by accounting guidance or if the fair value option was elected.
+Investments in partnerships are accounted for under the equity method, which is generally the net asset value.
 Investments in registered mutual funds are accounted for at fair value.
-Company-owned warrants with a cashless exercise option are valued at fair value.